-- · Sadness, loneliness, melancholy
+- Sadness, loneliness, melancholy

 - Crying easily

 - Preoccupation with health

 - Aches, pains, and allergies

 - Insomnia, desire to sleep too much or too little

 - Eating too much or too little

 - Changes in temperament, depression, feeling vulnerable, feeling powerless

-- Anger, irritability, resentment, unwillingness to interact with others
+- · Anger, irritability, resentment, unwillingness to interact with others

 - Identifying with the old culture or idealizing the old country

 - Loss of identity

 - Trying too hard to absorb everything in the new culture or country

 - Unable to solve simple problems

-- · Lack of confidence
+- Lack of confidence

 - Developing stereotypes about the new culture

 - Developing obsessions such as over-cleanliness

 - · Longing for family

-- · Feelings of being lost, overlooked
+- Feelings of being lost, overlooked

 Culture shock has many stages.
 The following stages can be ongoing or appear only at certain times.
 These stages are present at different times, and each person has his/her own way of reacting in the stages of culture shock.
 As a consequence, some stages will be longer and more difficult than others.
 Many factors contribute to the duration and effects of culture shock.
-Including: an individual's state of mental health, type of personality, previous experiences, socio-economic conditions, familiarity with the language, family and/or social support systems, and level of education person is trying to adapt to a new culture that is very different from the culture of origin.
-Transition between the old methods and those of the new country is a difficult process and takes time to complete.
-During the transition, there can be strong feelings of dissatisfaction.
+Including: an individual's state of mental health, type of personality, previous experiences, socio-economic conditions, familiarity with the language, family and/or social support systems, and level of education.